FENECON Home 20 & 30 assembly and operating instructions

 ![]() |

-13. Close the remaining feed-throughs of the multiple seal with the enclosed 8 mm blanking plugs and tighten the screw connection. |
+13. Close the remaining feed-throughs of the multi-hole seal with the enclosed 8 mm filler plugs and tighten the screw connection. |

 6.4.7.
 Communication from a battery tower

-If only one battery tower is installed, the end jumper (included) must be plugged into the PARALLEL OUT connection and locked by turning the underside. |
+If only one battery tower is installed, the jumper plug (included) must be plugged into the PARALLEL OUT connection and locked by turning the underside. |

 6.4.8.
 Communication with the customer network

-1. To seal the network connections, insert the cable into the plug and screw it in place.
-Only the multiple seal and the screw connection are required. |
+1. To seal the network connections, insert the cable into the connector and screw it in place.
+Only the multi-hole seal and the screw connection are required. |

-If the battery tower is installed indoors, this point can be skipped.
-And the network cable can be plugged in directly. |
+If the battery tower is installed indoors, this point can be skipped and the network cable can be plugged in directly. |

-2. Make sure that the network plug protrudes approx. 3 mm above the bayonet catch at the front. |
+2. Make sure that the network connector protrudes approx. 3 mm above the bayonet catch at the front. |

-4. For Internet connection and storage system configuration, connect the network cable to the LAN port of the battery and the other end of the cable to the customer’s network. |
+4. For the Internet connection and for the system configuration, connect the network cable to the LAN port of the battery and the other end of the cable to the customer’s network. |

 The storage system does not have a W-Lan function. |

-Optionally, a network housing with blind plug (included in the scope of delivery) can be used as a cover for the internal connection.
-The network housing and the blind plug must be fitted beforehand. |
+Optionally, a network connector housing with filler plug (included in the scope of delivery) can be used to cover the internal connection.
+The network connector housing and the filler plug must be fitted beforehand. |

 An IP protection class is only guaranteed if the corresponding plugs are locked on all connections. |